qsnake/gpaw/doc/devel/benchmarks.rst

 Prerequisites
 +++++++++++++

-This benchmark requires approximately 2 GB of RAM memory per core and at least 32 cores, up to 512.
+This benchmark requires approximately 2 GB of RAM memory per core and at least 16 cores.
 The amount of disk space required is minimal.

 The following packages are required (names given for Fedora Core 10 system):